 - Wednesday, December 13, 2023 - 6:00-7:00pm: Spanish Presentation

 - Wednesday, January 10, 2024 - 6:00-7:00pm: English Presentation

 - Tuesday, January 16, 2024 - 6:00-7:00pm: Spanish Presentation

 - Wednesday, February 7, 2024 - 6:00-7:00pm: English Presentation

 - Friday, March 1, 2024 - 9:00-10:00am: Spanish Presentation

 - Wednesday, March 6, 2024 - 6:00-7:00pm: English Presentation

 San José Unified’s innovative Academic Language Acquisition (or ALA) program was developed to help Spanish-speaking students accelerate their English language development while also improving their native language literacy.

-The ALA program is currently offered at nine of our elementary schools, but any student living within district boundaries can apply.
+The ALA program is currently offered at Washington Elementary, but any student living within district boundaries can apply.